Fantastic year-round birding

 Goose numbers also build to impressive heights, with a marvelous spectacle of Snow Geese in the northern Champlain Valley near Point Au Roche, the multitude covering the fields and lake.
-The latter half of fall is therefore a great time of year to find oddities like Ross’s Goose, Cackling Goose, Greater White-fronted Goose, Barnacle Goose, and Pink-footed Goose, the latter of which has been found the past two autumns.
+The latter half of fall is therefore a great time of year to find oddities like Ross’s Goose, Cackling Goose, Greater White-fronted Goose, Barnacle Goose, and Pink-footed Goose, the latter of which has been found on several occassions.

 And, like spring, fall is also marked by migrating raptors of all sorts, starting with migrating Broad-winged Hawks in September and ending with our first Rough-legged Hawks, which will remain with us all winter long.
 It is then that we also find our first American Tree Sparrows, Snow Buntings, Lapland Longspurs, and Northern Shrikes as the snow falls and autumn transitions to the holidays, winter, and the start of a new birding year.